tslocum/tabula/DESIGN.md

 All scoring calculations use pseudopips.

 Space value is defined as what the term 'pips' would normally refer to for a given space.
-The value of a space isthe same as the space number as it would appear to the player being scored.
+The value of a space is the same as the space number as it appears to the player being scored.

 Base value is 12 for spaces within the home board of the player being scored.
 All other spaces have a base value of 36.
 The base values incentivize